-A Soil and Water Management Plan would be prepared and included in the project’s Environmental Management Plan addressing construction risks such as soil erosion and resulting sedimentation of the Shoalhaven River and Bomaderry Creek, as well as fuel and other chemical leaks from plant and equipment.
+A Soil and Water Management Plan has been be prepared and included in the project’s Environmental Management Plan addressing construction risks such as soil erosion and resulting sedimentation of the Shoalhaven River and Bomaderry Creek, as well as fuel and other chemical leaks from plant and equipment.

-The concept design includes water quality basins to treat stormwater runoff from the new northbound bridge.
+The design includes water quality basins to treat stormwater runoff from the new northbound bridge.

 Stormwater from the local road improvement works would be directed into the existing stormwater system.

 There will be an increase in noise to some nearby properties while the bridge is being built.
-The following steps would be used to minimise noise during construction:
+Every effort will be made to minimise noise during construction by: